fenilgmehta/Context-Search-fms/README.md

                         Supress normal output and just print the file names which satisfy the search query
-  -C --context          Number of lines in the context [default: 10] -g --group            Any white space separated group of words to search (this gets
+  -C --context          Number of lines in the context [default: 10] -g --group            Any ONE white space separated group of words to search (this gets
-                        priority over -w parameter)
+                        priority over -w parameter) -g2 --group2          Any TWO white space separated group of words to search (this gets priority over -w parameter)
   -w --word [--word ...]
                         Word to search